hpi-schul-cloud/resources-api-v1/README.md

 - [api-definition][api-definition]
   Here, you can find the swagger API definition.
   You can try it out [on swaggerhub][swag1].
-  The api definition is incomplete.
-  It is incomplete and uses the [ressource json schema][ressource-schema].
+  The api definition is incomplete and uses the [ressource json schema][ressource-schema].
 - [schemas][schemas]
   The [ressource schema][ressource-schema] is defined there.
   If you want to see what a ressource looks like, you can find examples there.